DynamoDS/RevitTestFramework/README.md

          --dry                  Conduct a dry run.
 (OPTIONAL)
     -x,  --clean                Cleanup journal files after test completion.
 (OPTIONAL)
          --continuous           Run all selected tests in one Revit session.
 (OPTIONAL)
+         --time                 The time, in milliseconds, after which RTF will close the testing process automatically.
+(OPTIONAL)
     -d,  --debug                Should RTF attempt to attach to a debugger?.
 (OPTIONAL)
     -h,  --help                 Show this message and exit.
 (OPTIONAL)
 ```